If you are a private tenant, your landlord must provide you with certain information at the start of your tenancy.

 Owners and managers of rented accommodation have a responsibility to ensure that the electrical installation in their properties is regularly inspected and maintained to ensure that it is safe.
 Visit the Electrical Safety Council's website for handy guides.

-All privately rented properties must be provided with an annual gas safety certificate.
-Please visit gas safe for further information
+All privately rented properties must be provided with an annual gas safety certificate if there is one or more gas appliance in the property.
+Please visit gas safe for further information.

 Tenancy deposit protection